 Think Like a Product Manager: How to Efficiently Use Large Model Tools

-Tip: Large models are becoming increasingly popular, but there are still few people who can use them efficiently.
+Tip: Large models are becoming increasingly popular, but the number of people who can use them efficiently is still limited.

 This article will share how to use "product manager thinking" to optimize the interaction process with large models, transforming "scattered information" into orderly, high-quality output.